 Love the way it looks and want to purchase a brick for your favorite vet, see below!

 Hard to Recycle Items – the link below will produce a two page document with locations that accept those unusual or hard to recycle items like: CFL light bulbs, paint, flower pots and trays, electronics, etc.

-Both flyers with lots of detailed information are accessible by clicking on the links below!
+Flyer with lots of detailed information is accessible by clicking on the link below!

 While so much good is noted above there is also the bad....there are some who

 have no respect for all the time, effort and money people put into making and keeping things nice for our residents.

 The good...Penn Township provides a compost site for all.
 Providing a place, easily accessible to all, to get rid of all the unwanted yard waste.
 Penn Township then grinds and prepares these materials to provide mulch and compost FREE to all.

 The bad....what do we get for that, we get all the crap that does not belong at the compost site.
 Your roofing shingles, your cinder blocks, your transport containers, your flower pots and garbage bags, your treated wood and construction waste etc...this is what will ruin this free service for all of us.
 Remember this is YOUR compost site, while the police patrol it as they can, you can report any illegal or even suspicious activity.
 Violators will be prosecuted.
 If it's not yard waste material, then it is littering!